MicrosoftDocs/sql-docs/docs/advanced-analytics/r/package-install-uninstall-and-sync.md

 monikerRange: ">=sql-server-2016||>=sql-server-linux-ver15||=sqlallproducts-allversions"
 ---

-# Synchronize R packages between file system and SQL Server
+# Synchronize R packages with RevoScaleR

 [!INCLUDE[appliesto-ss-xxxx-xxxx-xxx-md](../../includes/appliesto-ss-xxxx-xxxx-xxx-md.md)]

-This article describes how to use RevoScaleR (version 9.0.1 and later) to synchronize collections of R packages between the file system and the instance and database where packages are used.
+This article describes how to use RevoScaleR (version 9.0.1 and later) to synchronize collections of R packages between the file system and the database instance where packages are used.

 This feature was provided in RevoScaleR to make it easier to back up R package collections associated with SQL Server databases.
 Using this feature, an administrator can restore not just the database, but any R packages that were used by data scientists working in that database.